Catalog-based detection of unrecognized blends in deep optical ground based imaging: Data Description

 We assemble the spectroscopic redshift catalog from a range of data sets covering the COSMOS field, including zCOSMOS \citep{zcosmos1, zcosmos2}, DEIMOS \citep{deimos1, deimos2}, C3R2 \citep{dan1, dan2, stanford, lbt}, VUDS \citep{vuds1, vuds2}, and DESI EDR \citep{desi_edr}.
 Detailed selections on these data sets can be found in APPENDIX~\ref{sec:sel_spec}.

 We combine all catalogs into one, and check for duplicated sources by matching their coordinates within 1 arcsec.
 We find 5\,705 duplicated sources, out of which 5\,525 sources are considered to be the same sources at the requirement that their redshifts agree within $z<0.01$ among different catalogs.
 The remaining 180 sources with larger than 0.01 redshift difference are discarded.
 Finally, we obtain a spectroscopic redshift catalog of 27\,900 sources within the COSMOS field, which we refer to as the ``spec-\textit{z} sample''.
 We then match the labelled COSMOS sample to the spec-\textit{z} sample within 1 arcsec.
-In total, 20\,154 spectra out of 27\,900 are matched to the COSMOS sample, with a few hundred unmatched sources falling in the outskirts or masked regions of the COSMOS footprint.
+In total, 20\,154 spectra out of 27\,900 are matched to the COSMOS sample, \edit{ where most of the missing spectra are matched to the excluded sources under the selections for the labelled COSMOS sample (App.~\ref{sec:sel_ground}) including 894 AGNs, and} a few hundred unmatched spectra falling in the outskirts or masked regions of the COSMOS footprint.